lydiastepanek/pen-loop-dot-io-archive/src/content/about/index.md

 I'm a freelance software developer based in New York.
 I work with clients to build sleek frontend UIs, optimize backend database performance, and deliver great products on a quick timeline.

-I spent the past decade as a software and DevOps engineer working on data-related technologies at places like MongoDB and Codecademy.
+I spent the past decade as a software and DevOps engineer working on infrastructure scaling problems at places like MongoDB and Codecademy.
 In my free time, I build apps and run a cybersecurity blog that has made the front page of Hacker News multiple times.